Rust-GCC/gccrs/gcc/config/avr/avr.md

 ;; without a comparison does not require a scratch.
 With the peep2 approach ;; below, we can get a scratch from the peep2 framework without increasing ;; the register pressure, whereas cmpelim doesn't offer such a feature.
-;;    When no scratch is available, then we just don't perform the optimizaton, ;; i.e. the comparison against 0 won't be optimized away, which is preferred ;; over increasing the register pressure -- in many cases without reason -- ;; which might result in additional spills.
+;;    When no scratch is available, then we just don't perform the optimization, ;; i.e. the comparison against 0 won't be optimized away, which is preferred ;; over increasing the register pressure -- in many cases without reason -- ;; which might result in additional spills.